Last Updated on

 What am I getting with my service?

 Web companies that bumble around trying to avoid a direct answer to this question are not web companies you should trust with your online presence.
-That said, if there’s an element they aren’t sure of, it’s okay for them to say they don’t know in the moment – so long as they get you an exact answer before you proceed.
+That said, if there’s a feature they aren’t sure of, it’s okay for them to say they don’t know in the moment – so long as they get you an exact answer before you proceed.

-Not only should you know what you’re getting, but if someone selling you a package doesn’t know what you’re getting consistently, you have to wonder how good any package they sell really is.
+If uncertainty becomes a theme with basic questions, however, you should pay careful attention as this is a major red flag.
+After all, if someone selling you a package doesn’t know what you’re getting consistently, you have to wonder how good any package they sell really is.

 Do you own any of my content?